 Think you have what it takes to provide the right home for a Portie?
 Here are a few more things to consider before you commit,

-Like all working breeds, the PWD has a high energy level and needs to be provided a positive outlet for it.
+Like all working breeds, Portuguese Water Dogs have a high energy level and need to be provided a positive outlet for it.
 Long walks, hikes, and extended games of fetch at the park are all great ways to tire out an adult Portie.
 Adolescent dogs may need even more attention though.
 Getting your dog started early in dog sports like agility or flyball is one way to get rid of excess energy and spend quality time together.

-While therapy work like visiting hospitals or schools isn’t physically draining, it is a great way to keep your PWD mentally stimulated and provide them with the showering of attention they desire.
+While therapy work like visiting hospitals or schools isn’t physically draining, it is a great way to keep your Portuguese Water Dogs mentally stimulated and provide them with the showering of attention the dog breed desires.

 These are smart dogs that want very much to please.
 But it is important to start training early on to establish good boundaries and habits before your dog becomes a teenager.
 PWDs respond best to positive training techniques and are especially motivated by praise and pets.
 Consistency is key, but being too hard on them or resorting to punitive methods is likely to only damage your relationship and cause more behavior issues.